MehtaKajol/EBS_RESIZE/AWS_RESIZE/readme.md

 ### Code Snippet for Step Function:
 * Define proper function ARN for each Step.
-* Refer Step_Fucntion.json for Code Nsippet.
+* Refer Step_Fucntion.json for Code Snippet.

 ### SYSTEM MANAGER:
 * Open the System Manager Console, Go to Documents.